ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 ```

-Or you can also set a limitation function, to dynamically choose the number of children displayed in each directory (for, say, avoid cluttering the whole console with known large folders like `node_modules` but continue to pretty print normally other folders).
+Or you can also set a limitation function, to dynamically choose the number of children displayed in each directory.
+It avoids cluttering the whole console with known large folders (e.g. `node_modules`) but continue to pretty print normally other folders.

 The `PathPredicates` class contains several ready-to-use predicates to help you.